-4. What arrangements do we have in place to consult with young people with SEN and how do we involve them in their education?
+4. What arrangements do we have in place to consult with young people with SEND and how do we involve them in their education?

-The ethos within our school appreciates everyone's uniqueness - that we all have our own strengths and weaknesses.
-Work carried out within classes, assemblies and when issues arise reinforce this ethos.
+At Hipswell, we appreciate everyone's uniqueness, we all have our own strengths and weaknesses.
+Work carried out within classes, assemblies and when issues arise reinforce this.
 The views of our children are listened to.